 Trying To Squeeze Your Budget

 Similarly, another important part of any house renovating is your budget.
 If you’re working with a small amount of money, you can be tempted to cut corners just to make it stretch.
 But that is a sure fire way to make your remodel fail.
 Whether you choose poor quality products or bad contractors, your project will show.
 I always recommend hiring a professional to design a plan first so that when you bid the project out you know if you can afford it before you begin and avoid a costly disaster in the process.
+If you can consolidate credit cards or refinance your student loans so you have more cash on hand, you can get away with borrowing less and not ending up deep in debt.

 Starting In the Wrong Order